oskultShardflare/anoying-amalgamation-hell-crystals-macro-lol/README.md

 just a dumb macro for the crystals

-run the macro in administrator or it wont work thats it
+run the macro in administrator or it wont work

 this macro is really really ugly, i will probably make a few changes to the gui :P

+its just a enable disable button thingy, press C on your keyboard when you're trapped on a crystal, it will automaticly spam W A S D to get you out of it